Table of Contents

 CTCSS: The Old-School Cool

-Let’s start with CTCSS (Continuous Tone-Coded Squelch System).
+Now first we are going to discuss the Continuous Tone-Coded Squelch System which is called CTCSS in short by hams.
 This technique is the grandfather of privacy codes, having existed for quite some time.
 Despite its antiquity, CTCSS is still commonly employed in two-way radios, particularly analog ones.
 Here is the lowdown:

 How It Works: